zaid-commits/BgLib/README.md

 # BgLib: Elevate Your Project with Stunning Gradients

 BgLib is an open-source background library that brings a touch of elegance to your projects.
-Inspired by [bg.ibelick](https://bg.ibelick.com), it offers a diverse collection of gradients that can be seamlessly integrated into your next project.
+It offers a diverse collection of gradients that can be seamlessly integrated into your next project.

 ## Key Features